GSA-TTS/10x-website/investments/07-investments-in-equitable-tech.md

 ### Equity-centered design with American Indians and Alaska Natives

-In the spirit of designing "with" and not "for," 10x looked at <a class="usa-link" href="/news/equity-centered-design-ai-an">developing a framework for federal agencies to better engage and collaborate with Tribal governments</a> to create more meaningful and useful digital solutions.
+In the spirit of designing "with" and not "for," 10x looked at <a class="usa-link" href="{{ '/news/equity-centered-design-an-ai' | url }}">developing a framework for federal agencies to better engage and collaborate with Tribal governments</a> to create more meaningful and useful digital solutions.

 ### Hearing resident perspectives on federal housing